 Most patients are allowed carbohydrate-rich fluids up to two hours before surgery.
 Patients with acid reflux, diabetes, or bariatric surgery will need to abstain from food and drink after midnight prior to your surgery.
 Your tummy tuck may be performed in a hospital, a free-standing ambulatory facility, or an office-based surgical suite.
 Your Phoenix tummy tuck surgeon will review the procedure with you and give you an estimate of how long your procedure should take.

 A typical tummy tuck requires 2-5 hours.
-An M.D. or D.O. will administer your sedatives or (more likely) general anesthesia and will be present to assist in monitoring during your surgery.
+AA physician will administer your sedatives or (more likely) general anesthesia and will be present to assist in monitoring during your surgery.
 While a mini abdominoplasty may be performed under local anesthesia, a full tummy tuck is almost always performed under general anesthesia.
 After your tummy tuck is complete, you will be taken to a post-operative area.
 Your vital signs will continue to be monitored.
 Your medical team will care for and drain your surgical wound if needed.
 You will be given pain medication as needed.
 It will take several hours before you clear anesthesia enough to walk with assistance.
 In many cases, you can go home the day of the surgery, but your doctor may recommend at least an overnight stay in the hospital.

 Your tummy tuck recovery continues, but you will need to take it very easy for a few weeks.